visenze/visearch-sdk-php/README.md

 ViSearch combines the power of text search with image search.
-You can index your images with metadata, and leverage text based query and filtering for even more accurate image search results, for example: limit results within a price range limit results to certain tags, and some keywords in the captions For detailed reference for result filtering, see Advanced Search Parameters (link to).
+You can index your images with metadata, and leverage text based query and filtering for even more accurate image search results, for example: limit results within a price range limit results to certain tags, and some keywords in the captions For detailed reference for result filtering, see [Advanced Search Parameters](https://github.com/visenze/visearch-sdk-php/blob/master/README.md#7-advanced-search-parameters).

 To index your images with metadata, first you need to configure the metadata schema in ViSearch Dashboard (link to).
 You can add and remove metadata keys, and modify the metadata types to suit your needs.